-COVID-19 has changed the fundraising landscape for nonprofits.
-Even organizations that previously relied on in-person events to raise donations have been forced to pivot to an online environment that presents a unique set of challenges.
+COVID-19 radically changed the fundraising landscape for nonprofits.
+Organizations that previously relied on in-person events to raise donations were forced to pivot to an online environment that presented a unique set of challenges.
+Now, even though lockdown has been lifted, digital fundraising still remains a crucial component of nonprofit revenue building.

 1. Virtual Concerts and Events